akuklev/HOCC/HCCC.md

 on Kotlin, Python, Lean, and Agda simultaneously, and propose some machinery related to subtyping and inference.
 The rest is a work in progress that probably only can really start after an initial implementation of HCCC is available.

+# HCCC as a powerful non-interactive programming language

 While not very relevant for mathematal applications, MLTTs are at the same time total functional programming languages.
 For for practical usability as a functional programming language, HCCC has to be extended with indexed modalities for size-guarded recursion and clock-guarded corecursion,